-This chapter describes the controls and light-emitting diodes (LEDs) and how to turn the storage subsystem on and off.
+This chapter describes the controls and LEDs and how to turn the storage subsystem on and off.

 See the DS300 Problem Determination Guide for LED indicator-to-FRU replacement information.

 DS300 storage subsystem front view LEDs

 The following illustration shows the LEDs on the front of the DS300 storage subsystem.